syncfusion-content/blazor-docs/blazor/3D-chart/data-labels.md

 # Data Labels in Blazor 3D Chart Component

 Data labels are fields that includes information about the sample point connected to an output.
-It can be added to a chart series by enabling the `Visible` property in the `Data label`.
+It can be added to a chart series by enabling the `Visible` property in the `Chart3DDataLabel`.
 By default, the labels will arrange smartly without overlapping.

 ```cshtml